An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Overview of the adaptive GP surrogate and the ILUES method

 As mentioned earlier, GP has its own limitations.
-Being a kernel-based method, the performance of GP approximation for the test data depends on the quality of training data.
-In Algorithm \ref{alg:adaptiveGP}, the choice of design points are of vital importance for the performance of GP.
-Therefore, in this subsection, we introduce ILUES as a efficient generator for the design points.
+Being a kernel-based method, the performance of GP approximation on test data heavily depends on the quality of the training data.
+In Algorithm \ref{alg:adaptiveGP}, the selection of design points plays a crucial role in the effectiveness of the GP.
+Therefore, ILUES has been introduced as an efficient method for generating the training data.
+To present the ILUES method, let us first begin with the ensemble smoother.
+The ensemble smoother (ES) \citep{emerick2013ensemble} is a fast and efficient method for the parameter estimation in nonlinear problems.
+For an ensemble of parameters $[\theta_1^t,\ldots, \theta_{N_e}^t]$ at the $t$-iteration, where each $\theta_j^t\in \mathbb{R}^{\bar{M}}$, the ES updates the ensemble with